nahushdevops/gitdemo/README.md

-hello this is simple README file made some changes some changes made in to file
+hello this is simple README file made some changes some changes made in to file hello made changes